-This means that they slow down the activity of the central nervous system and the messages going between the brain and the body.
+Benzodiazepines (pronounced ben-zoh-die-az-a-pins) are depressant drugs.
+This means that they slow down the activity of the central nervous system and the messages travelling between the brain and the body.
 They do not necessarily make a person feel depressed.
 Other depressants include alcohol, cannabis and heroin.

-Benzos, tranx, sleepers, downers, pills, serras (Serepax®), moggies (Mogadon®), normies (Normison®)
+Benzos, tranx, sleepers, downers, pills, xannies, serras (Serepax®), moggies (Mogadon®), normies (Normison®)

 How are they used?

 Benzodiazepines are usually swallowed.
 Some people also inject them.